-With competition within the world of health care heating up, it’s more important than ever to tap into the power of online marketing to reach potential new patients, retain the ones you have, and to establish your organization as a leader in the crowded medical marketplace.
+Today, it’s more important than ever to create powerful healthcare content in order to reach potential new patients, retain the ones you have, and establish your organization as a leader in the crowded medical marketplace.
 Recognizing how crucial it is to have a robust online presence, healthcare organizations large and small (from big health insurers, to hospital systems, to specialized physician practices) have jumped into the online marketing fray — with widely varying results.

 So how do you stand out from your competitors?
 Fortunately, you don’t need an MBA to avoid the most common pitfalls in online marketing.
 I’ve found that healthcare clients who have the most success in engaging patients and building their brand online all rely on three straightforward strategies to guide their efforts.